-This pattern takes advantage of multiple significant wind radii to preferentially sample regions that need better azimuthal coverage given the wind distribution.
-Similar to previous patterns, an initial figure-4 with quadrant-dependent leg lengths is performed, followed by a downwind leg 40-45 degrees counter-clockwise and inbound leg.
+Similar to previous patterns, an initial figure-4 with quadrant-dependent leg lengths is performed, followed by a downwind leg 40 degrees counter-clockwise and inbound leg.
 As opposed to Pattern 1, the orientation of this Figure-4 must lie within 40 degrees of gale-force wind distribution skew axes.

-Following the Figure-4, the downwind turn can be omitted if the wind distribution skews among 34-, 50-, and/or 64-knot wind radii are similar in orientation, or if the azimuthal differences are within 30 degrees of the initial Figure-4 azimuths.
+Following the first figure-4, the downwind turn can be omitted if the wind distribution skews among 34-, 50-, and/or 64-knot wind radii are similar in orientation, or if the azimuthal differences are within 30 degrees of the initial Figure-4 azimuths.
 In this situation, the aircraft turns around and heads inbound on the same azimuth.
 This information will be provided by the PIs in real time before choosing an inbound leg.

 Once in the center after the inbound leg, instead of continuing along the azimuth, turn outward along inner radii distribution skew direction (as in Pattern 2 but for radius of 50-knot winds for most TCs; radius of 64-knot wind used for TC intensities greater than 130 knots) to begin the first spoke.
 Once surface wind speeds decrease by half from quadrant maximum, or when is safe, the P-3 should turn around and head inbound on the same azimuth.
-The following 2-3 additional spokes sample the quadrant counter-clockwise of calculated skew direction every 30-45 degrees depending on the size of the storm.
+The following 2-3 additional spokes sample the quadrant counterclockwise of calculated skew direction every 30-45 degrees depending on the size of the storm.
 It is important to note that distribution skew for each significant wind radius often displays different shapes and orientations at a given time.
-It is therefore crucial for this pattern to rely on multiple wind distribution representations for the initial Figure-4 (overall hazardous wind field) and for the spokes (the wind field at the boundary between inner and outer core).
+It is therefore crucial for this pattern to rely on multiple wind distribution representations for the initial Figure-4 (overall hazardous wind field) and for the spokes (the wind field at the boundary between inner and outer core); this will be a coordination between the PIs and the LPS in real-time.

 Dropsondes will be deployed at typical end- and mid-points during the Figure-4, and at the endpoints and mid-points of each spoke.
 Additional spokes can be performed if time permits, continuing counterclockwise around the system, where spoke leg lengths are dependent on its respective quadrant's wind radii.
 Alternatively, previous spoke azimuths can be repeated if necessary to verify collected measurements so long as the quadrant counterclockwise of the calculated skew distribution is azimuthally well observed.